Peter Lavelle

-Peter John Lavelle (born February 28, 1961) is an American journalist and host of CrossTalk, a political talk show on the English-language TV channel RT, which is controlled by the Russian state.
+Peter John Lavelle (born February 27, 1961) is an American journalist and host of CrossTalk, a political talk show on the English-language TV channel RT, which is controlled by the Russian state.
+Lavelle has claimed that much of the media in America is controlled by Israel.
 He is the co-founder and co-host, with George Szamuely, of the political commentary show, TheGaggle, on Locals.
 Lavelle, originally from Tustin, California is now based in Moscow.

 Biography

 Lavelle received a B.A. in International Economic Relations, an M.A. in European history, and completed Ph.D. courses in Studies in European Economic History from the University of California, Davis.
 He was a Fulbright Research Fellow at the Institute of Political Studies of the Polish Academy of Sciences in Warsaw, Poland.
 He has been living in Eastern Europe and Russia for over 30 years while working as a lecturer at the University of Warsaw, a market researcher for Colgate-Palmolive, and an investment analyst for brokerage firms, including Russia's Alfa-Bank.

 The New York Times has reported that Lavelle was previously a stringer for United Press International’s Moscow bureau and has contributed to Radio Free Europe/Radio Liberty.
 Lavelle was also the author of Untimely Thoughts, an electronic newsletter.